digital-asset/daml/docs/source/json-api/production-setup/query-store.rst

 Ill-Matched Use Cases
 =====================

-By contrast, many Daml applications can yield patterns in the ACS and transactions that hurt the performance of applications built on the JSON API.
+By contrast, many Daml applications can yield patterns in the ACS and transactions that hurt the performance of applications built on the HTTP JSON API service.
-Below are some "gotchas" that might indicate that your application calls for a custom view, perhaps even stored locally in SQL and managed by your application, beyond what JSON API's query store can provide.
+Below are some "gotchas" that might indicate that your application calls for a custom view, perhaps even stored locally in SQL and managed by your application, beyond what HTTP JSON API service's query store can provide.

 1. Workflows that use the "state field" antipattern.
    This adds a filter on the relatively inefficient payload query that ought to instead be placed on the template ID.
    In addition, updates to the state field will needlessly contend with updates to contracts with the state you're interested in.
 2. Queries that return a large percentage of active contracts against a given contract type ID and party set.
-   If the query store cannot yield any benefit from letting JSON API ignore most contracts on each query it will spend more time updating its contract table than it would have spent simply reading from the gRPC API and filtering directly, so you might as well turn off the query store.
+   If the query store cannot yield any benefit from letting HTTP JSON API service ignore most contracts on each query it will spend more time updating its contract table than it would have spent simply reading from the gRPC API and filtering directly, so you might as well turn off the query store.
 3. Templates with high churn, i.e. the active contracts during the last query are very unlikely to still be active.
-   In such cases JSON API may spend so much time updating its contract table that it washes out any performance advantage from being able to SQL query it afterwards.
+   In such cases HTTP JSON API service may spend so much time updating its contract table that it washes out any performance advantage from being able to SQL query it afterwards.
 4. Contracts with highly-overlapping signatories and observers.
    When signatories and observers do not intersect, their updates never contend; the more this happens, the more likely updates for queries with different party-sets will contend.